Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 Defense Strategy 7: Monitoring and Anomaly Detection

 Log all LLM interactions and monitor for suspicious patterns.
+Attacks often follow recognizable patterns across multiple attempts.

-What to Monitor
+What to monitor

 - Unusual prompt lengths or structures.

-- Repeated queries containing injection keywords.
+- Repeated queries containing known injection keywords.

-- High rejection rates from content filters.
+- High rejection rates from content filters for a specific user.

-- Users attempting to access unauthorized functions.
+- Attempts to access unauthorized functions.

 - Sudden changes in token usage patterns.

-Example: Anomaly Detection
+Example: Anomaly detection

 from collections import defaultdict